 1. Croatia

-Coming up top in the list is Croatia, a beautiful country located just next to the world’s fashion capital.
-Charging a standard VAT rate of 25%, it’s the best destination for shoppers when it comes to offering the highest savings for tourists — with refunds as high as 17.12%!
+Coming up on top of this list is Croatia.
+A beautiful country located just next to the world’s fashion capital, Croatia charges a standard VAT rate of 25% and is the best destination for tourists when it comes to shopping savings — with refunds as high as 17.12%!

 Opening Hours: Daily, 9 AM – 9 PM